Course Outline

 FATCA-like Requirements and Comparative Best Practices for Government

-• Key commonalities with FATCA (classification, reporting mechanics, treatment of entities and beneficiaries) in the context of government compliance
+• Key commonalities with FATCA (classification, reporting mechanics, treatment of entities and beneficiaries) in a governmental setting

-• Differences to plan for (scope, bilateral vs. multilateral implementation, jurisdictional variance) within government frameworks
+• Differences to plan for (scope, bilateral vs. multilateral implementation, jurisdictional variance) for government agencies

-• Practical mapping exercises: converting FATCA controls into CRS-compliant processes for government agencies
+• Practical mapping exercises: Converting FATCA controls into CRS-compliant processes for government operations

 Reporting, Exchange Mechanisms, and Audit Readiness for Government